REVIEW: A prequel, SoulCalibur VI is a welcomed "reboot" of

 sorts... aiming to bring back old school players from the glorious arcade days

-and attract a new generation of players with enticing visuals and mechanics that
+while attracting a new generation of gamers with enticing visuals, characters, and mechanics that

-roster of fan-favorites along with some new faces.
-With two unique
+roster of timeless fan-favorites along with some brand new faces, and guest

 Like TEKKEN 7,

-Soul Calibur 6 runs on Unreal Engine 4 to provide the best visuals to
+Soul Calibur 6 runs on Unreal Engine 4 to provide the sharpest visuals

 that of TEKKEN 7.
-I was worried about the game's visuals early on, with
+I was slightly worried about SC6's visuals early on,

-especially on the PC version, this game shines vividly in many areas that other
+full presentation, SC6 shines in many areas that other

 fighting games don't.